marionstaats/Housing-Project/README.md

 This form will be connected to the API.
 The second thing is way to display the results.

+### Features
+- Checks if mandatory fields are filled
+- Checks if zip code exist in Belgium
+- Calculates predicted property price using an API created by Davy Nimbona

+### Explanation files

 ### Snapshot of the webapp

 #### First look